AIDASoft/podio/README.md

 # podio

-## Preparing the environment
+## Prerequisites

-### On lxplus

-To build and install this package, do:

-    source init.sh
+If you are on lxplus, all the necessary software is preinstalled.

-### On Mac OS
+On Mac OS or Ubuntu, you need to install the following software.

-Assuming the path to your version of ROOT is `<root_path>`, do:
+### ROOT 6.04

+Install ROOT 6.04 and set up your ROOT environment:

     source <root_path>/bin/thisroot.sh

-Set up python.
-We advise to use the version of python that comes with Mac OS.
-This version should be 2.7.X
+### Python 2.7

+Check the python version by doing:

     python --version
-    > Python 2.7.5

 Check that the yaml python module is available